-Enhancement!
-Under the TCJA, if 2018 medical expenses not paid via a tax-advantaged account (see page 4) or reimbursable by insurance exceed 7.5% of your adjusted gross income (AGI), you can deduct the excess amount.
-This "floor" had been 10%, and it's scheduled to return to 10% beginning in 2019.
+If medical expenses not paid via tax-advantaged accounts or reimbursable by insurance exceed a certain percentage of your adjusted gross income (AGI), you can claim an itemized deduction for the amount exceeding that "floor."
+This floor has always been difficult for higher-income taxpayers to exceed, and it may be even harder this year.